-During the year, the Company entered into an agreement (the "Vale Agreement") with Vale Canada Limited ("Vale").
-The Vale Agreement grants the Company the option to acquire a 100% interest in the surface and mineral rights of the Crean Hill 3 Property in consideration for certain rights and royalties that will be extended to Vale across the Project.
+In January 2023, the Company entered into an agreement (the "Vale Agreement") with Vale Canada Limited ("Vale").
+The Vale Agreement grants the Company the option to acquire a 100% interest in the surface and mineral rights of the Crean Hill 3 Property (to a vertical depth of 550 metres) in consideration for certain rights and royalties that will be extended to Vale across the Project.
 In order the exercise the option, the Company must pay \$1,000,000 in cash.